FuseByExample/camel-persistence-part2/README.md

      permissions and limitations under the License.

 -->
+NOTE: This project is not supported on JBoss Fuse version 6.3 or later

 # Description

 This is the material accompanying the presentation of webinar part II - Transaction Management with Fuse ESB, Camel and Persistent EIPs.